jshmrsn/botfarm/README.md

 - Explore UX and game design challenges of games that utilize generative agents.

+## Current Features
+A playable browser-based 2D game with a basic implementation of harvesting, crafting, and farming mechanics.
+Characters in the game can be controlled either by human players of generative agents.
+Supports server-authorative real time multiplayer.
+Playable on mobile in the browser.

 ## Project Architecture
+Both client and simulation server are written in type-safe languages (Kotlin and Typescript).
+The first agent implementation is also written in Kotlin, but it communicates with the simulation over HTTP, so other languages could be used to implement agents.

+A lightweight entity-component-system architecture is used to implement the game simulation.
+Entity component state is synchronized to the client.
+React is used to render the game's UI, with the goal being to represent the game UI as a function of the game state.
+Similarly, the rendering of the game world uses a thin layer above Phaser3 to represent game visuals as a function of game state.
+Basically, every frame the game describes what sprites should exist and how they should be configured for the current game state, vs. manually creating, updating, and destroying sprites in response to events.

 The project is composed of three major components.
 * **Simulation Server**
     - Runs the game simulation